Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Stay informed on compliance updates

-Almost all types of business need an EIN (also known as a Federal Employer Identification Number or Federal Tax Identification Number).
-An EIN (FEIN) is issued by the IRS and is used to identify a business in much the same way as a Social Security Number (SSN) is used to identify an individual.
+Almost all types of business need an Employer Identification Number (EIN).
+An EIN (which is also known as a Federal Employer Identification Number or FEIN) is issued by the IRS and is used to identify a business in much the same way as a Social Security Number (SSN) is used to identify an individual.
 Your EIN is required on your business tax returns, business tax account, and tax-related documents.
 It is also required by many banks, financial institutions, credit card companies, and vendors.

 Some states require a separate state tax ID number; other states use the Federal Tax ID number.